 Table of Contents

-The Goods and Services Tax (GST) has been a gamechanger in the India tax system.
+The Goods and Services Tax (GST) has been a gamechanger in the Indian tax system.
 A single, unified tax, GST does away with multiple indirect taxes.
-The GST structure as such is designed such that goods and services are taxed accordingly.
-It follows a 4 tier GST tax structure, where essential items are tax-free (NIL or 0% tax), while luxury items incur premium tax (28%).
-Here, let’s take a look at the GST rate structure in India to understand how and why commodities are taxed in a certain way.
+The GST structure is designed such that goods and services are taxed accordingly.
+It follows a 4-tier GST tax structure (as of 2024), where essential items are tax-free (NIL or 0% tax), while luxury items incur premium tax (28%).

-GST structure in India
+GST Structure in India

 Before we delve into details of the GST rate structure of specific goods and services, here’s an overview of the GST structure in India as of 2024.